Dombarth/tilers-sydney/guides/bathroom-tiling-cost-ryde.md

 ## Harbour Tiling provides bathroom tiling in Ryde

 Harbour Tiling provides professional bathroom tiling services throughout Ryde NSW and nearby suburbs.
-We assess substrate condition before quoting, coordinate with licensed waterproofers to ensure proper membrane application and cure time, and provide detailed quotes that specify what's included.
+We hold a builders licence and are licensed waterproofers, so we handle both waterproofing and tiling in-house with proper membrane application and cure time.
+We assess substrate condition before quoting, and provide detailed quotes that specify what's included.
 For bathroom projects in Ryde, West Ryde, Eastwood, North Ryde, Gladesville, Meadowbank, and surrounding areas, we focus on preparation that prevents long-term failures and transparent pricing that lets you compare quotes fairly.

 ---